Cookie Run: OvenBreak

 A sketch of Walnut Cookie with an alarmed expression.
 Internally, the emotion is referred to as "urgent".
 Although this uses the same poses and style of the cutscene sprites, it is instead located in the "tutorialCharacter" folder, as many cutscene sprites for the Cookies are copied and reused for tutorial popups.

-A sketch background seen in Pancake Cookie's attraction during the Dreamy Cookieland event.
-Strangely, this was added with the release of Caotain Ice Cookie, or 2 updates after the event had ended.
+A sketch background seen in Pancake Cookie's attraction during the Dreamy CookieLand's event.
+Strangely, this was added during the Tower of Frozen Waves update, 2 updates later after the previous update's event had ended.

 Banana Cookie State